codenamerockey/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions are used commonly to allow a server to store information about the user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      They add salt and hash the password to make them more secure.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt uses a specified number of rounds, represented in the number of times the password is hashed slowing down the hashing process, in turn slowing down hackers ability to get the password.

 - [ ] What are the three parts of the JSON Web Token?
+- `The header`
+- `The payload`
+- `The signature`

 ## Minimum Viable Product